 Hello.
 What can we help you with?

-An OverDrive digital library is a custom collection of ebooks, audiobooks, magazines, and streaming videos that’s open to students, faculty, and staff 24/7.
-Each institution selects titles based on their own needs, from our catalog of over 3 million titles from over 30,000 publishers.
+An OverDrive digital library is a custom collection of ebooks, audiobooks, magazines, and more that’s open to students, faculty, and staff 24/7.
+Each institution selects titles based on their own needs, from our catalog of more than 3 million titles from over 30,000 publishers.

 Yes.
 OverDrive offers a robust assortment of free, real-time reports for tracking your institution’s digital collection.